Introduction | Platonic Realism | Moderate Realism | Modal Realism | Moral Realism | Other Types of Realism

 - In Philosophy of Perception:

 - Critical Realism is the theory which maintains that there exists an objectively knowable, mind-independent reality, and that some of our sense-data accurately represent these external objects, properties and events, while others do not.
-The theory is a modern take on the ideas of Locke and Descartes that the sense-data of secondary qualities (such as colour, taste, texture, smell and sound) do not represent anything in the external world, even if they are caused by primary qualities (such as shape, size, distance, hardness and volume).
+The theory is a modern take on the ideas of Locke and Descartes that the sense-data of secondary qualities (such as color, taste, texture, smell and sound) do not represent anything in the external world, even if they are caused by primary qualities (such as shape, size, distance, hardness and volume).

-- Na´ve Realism (also known as Direct Realism or Common Sense Realism) is a common sense theory of perception, holding that the world is pretty much as our common sense would have it (all objects are composed of matter, they occupy space, and have properties such as size, shape, texture, smell, taste and colour, all of which are usually perceived correctly).
+- Na´ve Realism (also known as Direct Realism or Common Sense Realism) is a common sense theory of perception, holding that the world is pretty much as our common sense would have it (all objects are composed of matter, they occupy space, and have properties such as size, shape, texture, smell, taste and color, all of which are usually perceived correctly).
 Opponents of the theory (like Bertrand Russell) have attacked it as not accounting for the phenomenon that the same object may appear differently to different people, or to the same person at different times.
 This theory can be contrasted to Scientific Realism (see below).

 - Representative Realism, (also known as Indirect Realism, Epistemological Dualism and The Veil of Perception), is the theory that we do not (and cannot) perceive the external world directly.
 Thus, a barrier or a veil of perception (between the mind and the existing world) prevents first-hand knowledge of anything beyond it.
 Instead, we know only our ideas or interpretations of objects in the world (Representationalism), although it maintains (unlike Idealism) that those ideas come from sense-data of a real, material, external world.
 The theory was subscribed to at various levels by Aristotle, Baruch Spinoza, RenÚ Descartes, John Locke and Bertrand Russell.